ProbAct: A Probabilistic Activation Function for Deep Neural Networks: Experiments

 \subsection{Experimental Setup}

-To evaluate the performance of the proposed method on classification, we compare ProbAct to the following activation functions: ReLU, Leaky ReLU~\cite{xu2015empirical}, PReLU~\cite{he2015delving}, and Swish~\cite{Ramachandran2018SearchingFA}.
-We utilize a 16-layer Visual Geometry Group network (VGG-16)~\cite{2014arXiv1409.1556S} architecture.
-The specific hyper-parameters and training settings are shown in the Supplementary Materials.
+To evaluate the performance of the proposed method on classification tasks, we compare ProbAct to the following activation functions: ReLU, Sigmoid, Hyperbolic Tangent (TanH), Leaky ReLU~\cite{xu2015empirical}, PReLU~\cite{he2015delving}, ELU~\cite{clevert2015fast}, SELU~\cite{klambauer1706self}, Swish~\cite{Ramachandran2018SearchingFA} and to a Bayesian VGG network using variational inference \cite{Shridhar2018BayesianCN}.
+We utilize a 16-layer VGG neural network~\cite{2014arXiv1409.1556S} architecture for the image classification task and a two-layer CNN network for sentiment analysis task.
+The architecture, specific hyper-parameters, and training settings are provided in the Appendix section.

-For setting an experimental environment, we do not use regularization tricks, pre-training, and data augmentation.
+For a fair and consistent evaluation environment, we did not use regularization tricks, pre-training, and data augmentation to show the true comparison of the activations.
 The inputs are normalized to $[0,1]$.
 The STL-10 images are resized to 32 by 32 to match the CIFAR datasets to keep a fixed input shape to the network.

+For trainable mean, we keep $\sigma = 1$ to see the effects of the learned $\mu$.
+For our experiments, we train $\mu$ element-wise with an initialization of $\mu(\bm{x})=\max(0,\bm{x})$.
+Initializing mean with $\max(0,\bm{x})$ showed faster convergence when compared with zero or random mean initialization.